zephyrproject-rtos/zephyr/doc/about_zephyr.rst

 * Interrupt services, including both compile-time and run-time registration of interrupt handlers, which can be written in C or assembly language.

-* Inter-thread synchronization services, including binary sempahores, counting semaphores, and mutex semaphores.
+* Inter-thread synchronization services, including binary semaphores, counting semaphores, and mutex semaphores.

 * Inter-thread data passing services, including basic message queues,